 - It can lead to kidney and liver diseases, as well as mid-life death.
 The kidneys are at risk due to the high protein content of the diet, and the dehydration that comes from high-protein diets.
 The liver is at risk also due to the high protein content, as well as the high fat content.

 - It can actually increase your waistline while you’re losing weight elsewhere.

 Alternative Weight Loss Strategies

 What should people do instead to lose weight?
-Anderson said the best general idea is to eat a healthy diet and take the weight off slowly.
-She also emphasized patience with the process.
+The best general idea is to eat a healthy diet and take the weight off slowly.
+Be patient with the process.